MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 Refer to the [stunnel website](https://www.stunnel.org/index.html) for details about the types of servers that support stunnel installation.
 If you are using Linux, you can use your Linux distribution manager to install it.

-### Install stunnel on Windows
+#### Install stunnel on Windows

-1. [Download the latest windows installation](https://www.stunnel.org/downloads.html) (this should work on any recent WindowsSserver edition).
+1. [Download the latest windows installation](https://www.stunnel.org/downloads.html) (this should work on any recent Windows Server edition).
 (default installation)

 2. During installation, do not create a new self-signed certificate, you will create a certificate in a later step.